reset/reset.github.com/guide-authoring-cookbooks.md

     [default] Running provisioner: Vagrant::Provisioners::ChefSolo...
     [default] Generating chef JSON and uploading...
     [default] Running chef-solo...
-    [Tue, 24 Jul 2012 01:27:09 +0000] INFO: *** Chef 10.12.0 ***
-    [Tue, 24 Jul 2012 01:27:09 +0000] INFO: Setting the run_list to ["recipe[myface::default]"] from JSON
-    [Tue, 24 Jul 2012 01:27:09 +0000] INFO: Run List is [recipe[myface::default]]
-    [Tue, 24 Jul 2012 01:27:09 +0000] INFO: Run List expands to [myface::default]
-    [Tue, 24 Jul 2012 01:27:09 +0000] INFO: Starting Chef Run for localhost
-    [Tue, 24 Jul 2012 01:27:09 +0000] INFO: Running start handlers
-    [Tue, 24 Jul 2012 01:27:09 +0000] INFO: Start handlers complete.
-    [Tue, 24 Jul 2012 01:27:09 +0000] ERROR: Running exception handlers
-    [Tue, 24 Jul 2012 01:27:09 +0000] ERROR: Exception handlers complete
-    [Tue, 24 Jul 2012 01:27:09 +0000] FATAL: Stacktrace dumped to /tmp/vagrant-chef-1/chef-stacktrace.out
-    [Tue, 24 Jul 2012 01:27:09 +0000] FATAL: NoMethodError: undefined method `[]' for nil:NilClass

-Or at least it should have...
-There is currently a limitation with the way shims are implemented in Berkshelf.
-When a file is changed the changes are automatically picked up since we have already created the hard link.
-Unfortunately when a new file is added we hadn't created a hard link for it earlier on so we need to re-run berks install to get this file tracked inside Vagrant.
-I am currently working on a fix for this and will update this documentation when it has been implemented.

-    $ bundle exec berks install --shims
-    Using myface (0.0.1) at path: '/Users/reset/code/myface'
-    Using artifact (0.10.2)
-    Shims written to: '/Users/reset/code/myface/cookbooks'

-Now re-run the provisioner and everything will be K

-    $ bundle exec vagrant provision
-    [default] Running provisioner: Vagrant::Provisioners::ChefSolo...
-    [default] Generating chef JSON and uploading...
-    [default] Running chef-solo...
     [Tue, 24 Jul 2012 01:30:30 +0000] INFO: *** Chef 10.12.0 ***
     [Tue, 24 Jul 2012 01:30:30 +0000] INFO: Setting the run_list to ["recipe[myface::default]"] from JSON
     [Tue, 24 Jul 2012 01:30:30 +0000] INFO: Run List is [recipe[myface::default]]